SYSTRA

 SYSTRA is a multinational engineering and consulting group in the mobility sector, whose fields of activity include rail and public transport.
-In 2019, it employed a staff of about 7,300 people, and is a limited company which shareholders include French national railway company SNCF, RATP, and various banks.
+SYSTRA employs about 10,300 people worldwide, and is a limited company which shareholders include French national railway company SNCF, RATP, and various banks.

 History

-The origins : French engineering
+French engineering

 The history of SYSTRA begins in 1957, when the SNCF created SOFRERAIL (French Company for Railway Design and Construction).
 Four years later, the RATP also creates its own engineering branch : SOFRETU (French Company for Public Transport Design and Construction).
 SOFRERAIL and SOFRETU merge in 1995, originally under the name SYSTRA-Sofretu-Sofrerail, later shortened to SYSTRA in 1997.

 In June 2011, INEXIA (engineering branch of the SNCF) and XELIS (the 2006 launched engineering branch of the RATP) both join SYSTRA.
 The merger is finally ratified on 1 July 2012.

 International acquisitions and development

+Created as an international company, SYSTRA quickly developed a network of branches and subsidiaries in more than 50 countries.

+In 1995, the acquisition of the MVA group gives SYSTRA a consulting base in the United Kingdom, Hong Kong, and the Middle East.

+During 1990, the CANARAIL subsidiary was created in Montreal (now known as SYSTRA Canada).
+In 1994, the company's US branch opens in New York City under the name of SYSTRA Consulting.

+In 2000, the Italian railway and urban transport engineering services company SOTECNI joined SYSTRA, being rebranded as SYSTRA SOTECNI.

-Created as an international company, SYSTRA quickly develops a network of branches and subsidiaries in more than 50 countries.
-In 1995, the acquisition of the MVA group gives SYSTRA a consulting base in Hong-Kong and the MiddleEast.
-In 1990 the CANARAIL subsidiary is created in Montreal (now known as SYSTRA Canada), and in 1994 the US branch opens in New York City under the name of SYSTRA Consulting.
-In 2006, after 50 years of presence in India, the SYSTRA India subsidiary is created in Delhi, and further developed with the acquisition of the Indian engineering office SAI.
-In 2015, SYSTRA buys JMP Consultants Ltd, a British company that specializes in engineering and transport planning consulting.
-That very same year, SYSTRA buys Tectran, thus strengthening its Brazilian implantation.
+During 2006, after 50 years of presence in India, SYSTRA India is created in Delhi; it was further developed with the acquisition of the Indian engineering office SAI in 2014.

-In 2016, SYSTRA acquires 4 new subsidiaries: Dalco Elteknik AB (a Swedish rail engineering company), Scott Lister (an Australian company specialized in system engineering and risk management), SIAS Transport Planners (A British company specialized in transport planning consulting) and VETEC (a Brazilian road and rail transport engineering and consulting company).
+In 2015, SYSTRA purchased JMP Consultants Ltd, a British company that specializes in engineering and transport planning consulting.
+Later that same year, SYSTRA bought Tectran, strengthening its presence in the Brazilian market.
+During 2016, SYSTRA acquires four new subsidiaries: Dalco Elteknik AB (a Swedish rail engineering company), Scott Lister (an Australian company specialized in system engineering and risk management), SIAS Transport Planners (A British company specialized in transport planning consulting) and VETEC (a Brazilian road and rail transport engineering and consulting company).

-In 2017, the group strengthens its "bridges and civil engineering structures" department by acquiring the California-based company International Bridge Technologies.
-Its Brazilian subsidiaries Tectran and VETEC merge at the end of that very same year.
+In September 2017, the group strengthens its "bridges and civil engineering structures" department by acquiring the California-based company International Bridge Technologies.
+Its Brazilian subsidiaries Tectran and VETEC merged at the end of that same year.

-In 2018, the historical Canadian branch, CANARAIL, changes its name to SYSTRA Canada.